yorklim/tp/docs/UserGuide.md

 This refers to features or commands in ClientCare that are not related to Client, Schedules or Policies.

+15. **Truncated**

+If a text is truncated in the display, this means that the full text has been shortened, with an ellipsis `...` at the end.

 <div style="page-break-after: always;"></div>